Get a free beauty wellness spa Quotation

-When in a mixed group that is about to go to sauna, it is perfectly fine to ask people and discuss who should go with who.
+When in a mixed group that is about going to the sauna, it is perfectly fine to ask people and discuss who should go with who.

-It sounds strange, but is really good for your skin – you’ll feel the smoothness afterwards.
+It sounds strange, but is really good for your skin – you’ll feel the smoothness afterward.

 Whenever you feel like another wave of steam, go for it.

-Water is probably best for you, but beer and cider is what Finns enjoy the most.
-Roasting sausages either on open fire or in tin foil directly on the stove is another key part of the sauna experience.
+Water is probably best for you, but beer and cider are what Finns enjoy the most.
+Roasting sausages either on an open fire or in tin foil directly on the stove is another key part of the sauna experience.